-The athletic expense budget is increased by \$79K.
-In FY'20, Cheerleading will be a fall sport rather than an after-school activity.
-The budget includes coaching stipends, tumbling mats and related transportation.
-As a result of this change, funds included in the High School Student Activities accounts in FY'19 for cheerleading have been backed out of the level service budget.
+The athletic expense budget is increased by \$57K.
 The FY'19 budget for the athletic fee offset is higher than anticipated receipts.
 Therefore, the FY'20 budget recommends resetting the offset amount to the anticipated revenue receipts.
 The revenue projection has been developed by reviewing historical enrollments by sport; fee waivers granted; and the hosting of the 132nd Wellesley High versus Needham High Thanksgiving Day football game.
 With the completion of the 900 Worcester Street Athletic facility, the full rental costs are included in the FY'20 budget - an increase of \$25,000.